safe-global/safe-docs/pages/sdk/protocol-kit/reference/migrating-to-v4.md

 ## Removing adapters

 We have removed the concept of adapters from the `protocol-kit` to simplify the library.
 Instead of using specific library adapters, we will now use an internal `SafeProvider` object to interact with the Safe.
-This `SafeProvider` will be created using a `provider` and a `signer`.
+This `SafeProvider` will be created using:

+- An Ethereum provider, an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible provider, or an RPC URL
+- An optional signer that should be an address from the provider or a private key.
+If not provided, the first account of the provider (`eth_accounts`) will be used

 The `EthersAdapter` and `Web3Adapter` classes are no longer available.
 Similarly, `EthersAdapterConfig` and `Web3AdapterConfig` have been removed and `EthAdapter` interface is not available anymore.